nibblegap/ecloud-selfhosting/README.md

 # Ecloud Selfhosting (Beta)

-This project allows you to install ecloud services on your own server.
-It is the same setup that is used on [ecloud.global](https://ecloud.global).
+This project allows users to install ecloud services on their own server, using a single identity.

+This way, a user can use [/e/OS](https://e.foundation/products/) on a smartphone while self-hosting and syncing data:
+ 1. pictures, videos, files...
+ 2. calendar
+ 3. contacts
+ 4. notes
+ 5. tasks
+ 6. device configuration...

+The setup, which is relying on NextCloud, OnlyOffice, Postfix, and other open source components, is very close to the one used on [ecloud.global](https://ecloud.global).

-The project is currently in beta.
+Important note: this project is currently in beta.
 You should have some experience with Linux server administration if you want to use it.
 The current setup makes updates difficult, so manual intervention might be necessary.
 In the future, we will switch to Ansible for deployment to simplify this.